evnbr/bindery/docs/about.md

 ### What bindery is not

-1. *InDesign*— Bindery is for people who are interested in creating layouts programmatically.
-It's not a graphical user interface (though you could build one around it).
+1. *InDesign*— Bindery is intended for people who are interested in creating layouts with HTML and CSS.
+It's not a graphical user interface.
-2. *A PDF generator*— Bindery assumes you're printing straight from the browser.
-If you want to adjust a PDF setting, your browser must support it—for example, you must use a page size provided by your browser's print dialog.
+2. *A PDF generator*— Bindery relies on your browser's PDF output.
+If you want to adjust a PDF setting, your browser must support it.
 3. *[LaTeX](https://www.latex-project.org/)*— LaTeX is a markup language and typesetting system popular in the scientific community.
-Bindery is intended for everyone who knows web standards (or is learning).
-It takes advantage of all the existing tools and documentation—browsers, text editors, web inspectors, etc.
+Bindery is intended for everyone who knows HTML and CSS (or is learning), and wants to apply that to print.
-4. *[CSS Regions](https://www.w3.org/TR/css-regions-1/)*— CSS Regions was an ill-fated Adobe-led effort to support magazine-like layouts on the web.
-A polyfill is available [here](https://github.com/FremyCompany/css-regions-polyfill).
-Bindery's pagination code is much more limited— it doesn't interpret your CSS rules, assumes there's only one flow per page, and assumes you're going to print it.
+4. *[CSS Regions](https://www.w3.org/TR/css-regions-1/)*— CSS Regions was an ill-fated Adobe-led spec to support magazine-like layouts on the web using new CSS rules like `flow-into`. ([polyfill here](https://github.com/FremyCompany/css-regions-polyfill)).
+Bindery uses [regionize.js](https://github.com/evnbr/regionize), a simple library that is not controlled by your CSS rules.

 <div class="colophon-wrap" markdown="1">